 The rationale for extended follow-up in this study (52 weeks after last injection) is two-fold: The first is to assess safety events during the prolonged interval during which drug levels have been demonstrated to be detectable in blood plasma in order to best characterize the safety profile of 744LA.
-The second is to characterize in detail any HIV infections which might occur during a period of declining blood plasma drug levels, including viral resistance profiles and response to antiretroviral therapy treatment.
+The second is to characterize in detail any HIV infections that might occur during a period of declining blood plasma drug levels, including viral resistance profiles and response to antiretroviral therapy treatment.

-Plans for suppressive ART treatment of on-study incident HIV serconversions are detailed in Section 5.17.
+Plans for suppressive ART treatment for participants who acquire HIV infection during the study are detailed in Section 5.17.